Farmers wear a lot of different hats! Check out these 5 roles farmers play and remember to thank a farmer for all their hard work!

 Want to know more about soil science?
 You can download Elementary School and Middle School & High School curricula from Nutrients for Life here.

-CC Image courtesy of cafnr on Flickr
+CC BY-NC 2.0 Image courtesy of cafnr on Flickr

 Meteorology, or the study of Earth’s atmosphere, is very important in farming.
 Farmers need to be able to predict weather, both long term and short term, and know how to make adjustments when the weather doesn’t cooperate.
 This may mean adjusting harvesting and planting times or using irrigation systems.